Fishing Season: Spring

 Tidal Conditions

-It’s spring here in South Florida, which means one thing- Tarpon.
+It’s early fall here in South Florida, which means one thing- Tarpon.
 Lots of fished showed up in the last few weeks and fishing has been getting better!

 Look for small minnows.
 Those schools of smaller bait will help you locate big schools of tarpon.